socphoenix/lemmy_nhl_bot/README.md

 >
 > python setup.py install

-Once installed the script will work properly.
+Once installed the script will have a timeout feature in case the server is taking too long to respond.

 ### Run config.py:
 > Linux: python3 config.py